Emotionally Healthy Schools

 Mental Health Awareness Training:

-Geographical cluster based training covering anxiety, depression, self-harm (including the Self-Harm Pathway) and outcome measures (specifically Strengths and Difficulties Questionnaire SDQ, understanding and scoring).
+Our core training which is delivered in one day covers anxiety, depression, self-harm (including the Self-Harm Pathway) and outcome measures (specifically Strengths and Difficulties Questionnaire SDQ, understanding and scoring).

 Attendees should register at www.minded.org.uk and create a learning account.
 Each module takes approximately 20 minutes to complete: